-Ryerson-paid Basic Life Insurance is an automatic benefit for all members of the RFA with benefits.
+Ryerson-paid Basic Life Insurance is an automatic benefit for all post-doctoral fellows with benefits.

-You are eligible for life insurance as long as you are an active member of the RFA employee with benefits.
+You are eligible for life insurance as long as you are an active post-doctoral fellow at Ryerson University.

 Your coverage begins on your date of hire.

 No, your spouse and your children are not eligible for life insurance coverage.

 The Ryerson plan provides $25,000 of coverage which is paid in a lump sum to your beneficiary if you die while employed by Ryerson.